Katastrophe831/ReactiveEntity/README.md

 # Why use ReactiveEntity?

 * Works in both browser and Node
-* Built for Angular UI components without the need of Reactive Forms
+* Built for Angular UI components without the need for Reactive Forms
 * Multilingual support (Coming soon)
 * Locale support (Coming soon)